mwang840/mwang840/README.md

 [![Maxwell's GitHub stats](https://github-readme-stats.vercel.app/api?username=mwang840)](https://github.com/mwang840/github-readme-stats)

 Greetings!
-My name is Maxwell Wang and I am a  Computer Science major at the University of Delaware class of 2024.
+My name is Maxwell Wang and I am a  Computer Science major at the University of Delaware class of 2024 with a concentration in AI.
-Im currently Learning: Machine Language and Assembly and Introduction to Software Enginerring
+I'm currently Learning: Machine Language and Assembly and Introduction to Software Enginerring

 My Current Languages in computer science and learning more in the future are: